Shubhammugali/M1_Basic_Unit_Converter_App/1_Requirements/Readme.md

 * The only threat is that it is mentioned already in the weakness part.</br>

 ### 4W’s and 1H
-* Where it is used?
+* Where it is used?</br>
-Can be used in homes, schools, colleges, offices, Shops, etc.
+* Can be used in homes, schools, colleges, offices, Shops, etc.</br>
-* Who will get the most benefits out of it?
+* Who will get the most benefits out of it?</br>
-The benefits are mostly gained by the shopkeepers, students, office members, school staff members,etc.
+* The benefits are mostly gained by the shopkeepers, students, office members, school staff members,etc.